As a community-owned utility, the health and safety of our customers and employees is a top priority to continue to deliver reliable service.

 We understand some customers may be facing unusual financial hardship at this time, and we're dedicated to supporting them in the best way possible.

-It is very important for customers who receive a disconnect notice prior to April 30 or are struggling to pay their bill to call us at 448-4800 to discuss how we can help.
+It is very important for customers who receive a past due notice or are struggling to pay their bill to call us at 448-4800 to discuss how we can help.

-Our facilities are closed to the public though at least April 20, including our downtown Customer Service Center.
+Our facilities are closed to the public until further notice, including our downtown Customer Service Center.
 Customers may call 448-4800 for assistance or use online methods to make payments.

-While our Conservation and Environmental Center on Mesa Road is closed, our customers may continue to access the outdoor water-wise demonstration garden at that location.
+While our Conservation and Environmental Center on Mesa Road is closed, our customers may continue to access the outdoor water-wise demonstration garden.

-All classes, tours and events are also canceled.
+All tours, presentations and other events are canceled.

 Project COPE & other customer assistance